 You do not need any documents to become a class member.
 If you become a client of GCA Lawyers you can ask us to file a Privacy Act request on your behalf to obtain the necessary documents from your Southern Response file.

-That said, if you are considering becoming a member of the class action now or in the future you must keep all documents that you have been given by Southern Response and all communications you have had with that company.
+That said, if you think you may be a member of the class action you must keep all documents that you have been given by Southern Response and all communications you have had with that company.
 The most important documents are the DRA that Southern Response sent you, any accompanying correspondence, and your settlement agreement with Southern Response.

 As the case progresses GCA Lawyers will keep registered clients updated about developments through our online client portal.
 GCA Lawyers clients (who have accepted our Client Agreement) receive email notification when a new update is available.

 Of course, should clients of GCA Lawyers have any questions that are not answered by GCA Lawyers updates or FAQs, you can speak to a lawyer about the claim by emailing [email protected] or by ringing GCA Lawyers on 03 365-1347 during business hours.

 In this class action, the claim is for the difference between the cost estimate in the disclosed DRA, and the higher estimate in the undisclosed DRA payable under the policy of insurance.
 Our information suggests the average difference may be about $100,000.
 However, we cannot advise you about the total size of your claim, or how much of that might be payable, without reviewing the documents from your Southern Response file and speaking to you in person.

 In this class action, you will not be able to seek compensation over and above the difference between the estimates in the two DRAs.
 If you want to pursue such compensation, you need to seek independent legal advice and consider bringing your own separate claim.